jphber/CookingApp/README.md

 # CookingApp

-This is a app example built with GraphQL:
+This is a app built with GraphQL:

 ## Libraries Used: